(damaged boys) 23

 He didn’t know why it hit him just then, but Ben remembered it like he was back there, back in high school and pining.
 His stomach felt like it did then, knotty and tight, like he would vomit his affection for the entire world to see; and he could think of nothing more horrifying.

-More "(damaged boys) 21"
+Continue with “(damaged boys) 21”

 (damaged boys) 20